-1.76%

 Headlam Group plc (‘Headlam’ or the ‘Company’) is committed to trading ethically, with zero tolerance for Modern Slavery (including human rights violations, child and forced labour or human trafficking in any form) in both its operations and supply chain.

-This is Headlam’s modern slavery and human trafficking statement for the financial year ended 31 December 2022 and is published in compliance with the Modern Slavery Act 2015 (the 'Act').
-It sets out the steps taken by Headlam and its two wholly owned trading subsidiaries HFD Limited (‘HFD’) and MCD Group Limited (‘MCD’) to prevent human trafficking and slavery in its business and supply chain.
-The Modern Slavery Statement is published on Headlam’s website (www.headlam.com) and additionally on each of the websites of the various trading businesses operated by HFD and MCD.
+This is Headlam’s Modern Slavery and human trafficking statement for the financial year ended 31 December 2023 and is published in compliance with the Modern Slavery Act 2015 (the 'Act').
+It sets out the steps taken by Headlam and its UK subsidiaries to prevent human trafficking and slavery in its business and supply chain.
+The Modern Slavery Statement is published on Headlam’s website (www.headlam.com) and additionally on each of the websites of the various trading businesses operated by the Company and its UK subsidiaries.
 It has also been uploaded to the Government’s online registry.

 Responsibility

-The Chief Executive has responsibility for this statement on behalf of the Board, supported by the UK Operations Director who has day-to-day oversight of the Company’s supplier base.
-Local management have day-to-day responsibility for supplier relationships within each business.
+The Chief Executive has responsibility for this statement on behalf of the Board, supported by the Chief Financial Officer, the Buying & Merchandising Director, the Head of ESG and the Responsible Sourcing Lead.

 Our Business